Good Health

 Orthotics and Prosthetics Service

-If the young person is under the age of 18 (or 19 for certain individuals in Specialist Education) and are receiving care from the Children and Young People’s Physiotherapy Service, their physiotherapist will directly arrange for orthotics.
+If the young person is under the age of 18 (or 19 for certain individuals in Specialist Education) and receiving care from the Children and Young People’s Physiotherapy Service, their physiotherapist will directly arrange for orthotics.

 Physiotherapy